The use of map features heavily in Chinese mythology and real historical events.

-The earliest tale about the map is related to legendary Great Yu, a hydraulic engineer and the found of Xia Dynasty.
+The earliest tale about the map is related to the legendary Great Yu, a hydraulic engineer and the found of Xia Dynasty.
 Allegedly, his success in the flood control projects more than 4,000 years ago owned to a detailed map carved on a slab and presented to him by a higher being who administrates the Yellow River affairs (apparently the guy didn’t do a good job as the river either flooded or dried out).

-In 228 BC, the Qin Kingdom in today’s Shaanxi conquered the Zhao Kingdom in today’s Hebei, which caused an alarm of Zhao’s neighbour the Yan Kingdom in today’s Beijing.
+In 228 BC, the Qin Kingdom in today’s Shaanxi conquered the Zhao Kingdom in today’s Hebei, which caused an alarm in Zhao’s neighbour the Yan Kingdom in today’s Beijing.
 Prince of Yan Kingdom thus sent Jin Ke to present a map of Yan to King of Qin.
 When the map scroll was unrolled to the end, a short sword was exposed.
 Jin Ke snatched the weapon and lurched at King of Qin but was eventually neutralised.

 A 3,000-year-old World Map from Chinese Mythology

 This is an illustration in the ancient book Classics of Mountains and Oceans (山海经), a collection of Chinese mythological tales.

 A Han Dynasty City Map

 This is a map of an ancient Chinese city dated back between 1,800 and 2,000 years ago during the East Han Dynasty.
 The map illustrates city walls, city gates, shopping streets and residential areas with courtyards.